crate/crate-pdo/docs/connect.md

 ## Authentication

+Perform regular credentials-based authentication by passing username and password to the constructor of the PDOCrateDB class.
+{ref}`get-connection` has a full example.

 Authentication was introduced in CrateDB versions 2.1.x.

 If you are using CrateDB 2.1.x or later, you must supply a username.
 If you